 By updating your website you are increasing your digital footprint by building a bigger web to catch potential customers in.

 To monitor what pages on your site work and don’t install google analytics, I have included a short video tutorial below.

-10. Do you promote your content or leave it sit and rot?
+10. Do you promote your content or leave it to sit and rot?

 Share your content on social media.